|Height: 6.01||Born: Saginaw, MI|

 Calgary signed Hughes as a free agent on June 29, 2008.
 He attended National Football League camps with the Detroit Lions and New York Jets in 2007 and with the Philadelphia Eagles in 2009.

-Hughes has started eight games and has 21 tackles, a tackle for a loss of two yards, two knockdowns and a special-teams tackle.
-He leads the team in both sacks with seven and forced fumbles with three.
+Hughes has started 11 games and has 28 tackles, two tackles for a loss of two yards, three knockdowns and a special-teams tackle.
+He leads the team in both sacks with eight and is tied in forced fumbles with three.
+He played his 100th regular season CFL game on Sept.
+13 against Toronto.

 Hughes played 16 games and registered 39 tackles including three tackles for a loss, a league-leading 18 sacks, an interception, three knockdowns and tied for a team-high three forced fumbles.
 He recorded six multiple-sack games.
 He was on the injured list for Games 4 and 5.
 He earned CFL defensive player of the week for his performance in Week 1 when he had three QB sacks and four tackles and again in Week 10 for his three-sack game on Labour Day.
 In Week 18 he won the CFL's top defensive player of the week for a third time with his three-sack effort against Saskatchewan.
 Hughes also started in the Western Final and recorded four tackles.
 He was named a West Division all-star, a CFL all-star and a CFLPA all-star and was the West nominee for the CFL's Most Outstanding Defensive Player.